jonnor/hangdrum/README.md

 Wanderers of non-traditional programming methods may recognize inspirations from (Extended) Finite State Machines, Functional Reactive Programming and Dataflow/Flow-based-programming.
+And basically a rejection of Object Oriented Programming (as typically practiced in C++/Java/Python/..), particularly the idea of combining data and methods that operate on the data into a single class.

 ## Status
 *Experimental*.
 Never actually been ran on the real hardware ;)